 And there’s the stigma – of being sick, but also of accepting government handouts or welfare, whichever label you prefer.
 Those of us who truly need public assistance would prefer we were not on it.
 Medicaid isn’t what I want.
 I want my privileged healthcare options back.

-By not providing accessible care and quality options, publicly-funded programs like Medicaid and Medicare are stewards of health-based discrimination.
+By not providing accessible care and quality options, publicly-funded programs like Medicaid and Medicare are stewards of health-based discrimination, but it is largely due to a lack of funding that has caused these programs to be the way they are.
 Hereditary (and many chronic) diseases are not something we should be punished for having.
 We were born this way.

 Healthcare is a privilege.
 It should be an inalienable right.